excellalabs/xluhco/ADAPTING.md

 ## Step 5: Set up a Deployment Pipeline

-In the case of the live `xluh.co` domain, we use an Azure Web Site and Azure DevOps Releases to automatically deploy from our master branch.
+In the case of the live `xluh.co` domain, we use an Azure Web Site and Azure DevOps Releases to automatically deploy from our `main` branch.
 You can do this via the steps below.

 ### Creating the Site